 Narayana shrine looks more like an art installation than a shrine.
 I passed by it a few times but did not see any devotees stopping by to pray or to make a wish.

 If Narayan is present somewhere, can Lakshmi, his consort be far behind?
 Well at Ratchaprasong, she lives a few floors above the Narayana shrine.
 On the 4th floor of the Gaysorn building, she stands atop a lotus pond wearing a pink Sari and bestowing prosperity to the ones who pray to her.
 Goddess of wealth is offered the symbols of wealth like bright pink lotuses, coins and interestingly sugar cane or sugar cane juice.
-This reminded me of agrarian roots of most of our societies where there is no bigger wealth than your crop.
+This reminded me of the agrarian roots of most of our societies where there is no bigger wealth than your crop.

 This shrine is open only after 10 AM and cannot be seen unless you climb the four floors.
 And navigate the open roof to reach the corner from where Lakshmi is overlooking most of the Ratchaprasong.